 The Designated Safeguarding Lead and Deputy Designated Safeguarding Lead(s) provide all staff with ongoing safeguarding support, advice, and expertise.
 Staff safeguarding knowledge and competence is overseen as part of the staff induction, appraisal, and performance processes in school.
-The Designated Safeguarding Lead (and deputy(ies)) receive regular support and supervision from link local authority Headteacher.
+The Designated Safeguarding Lead (and deputy(ies)) receive regular support and supervision from link local authority Headteacher as well as support from the local Early Help development officer.